List of The Batman episodes: Season 5 (2007–08)

-Movie (2005)
+Film (2005)

 The 2005 direct-to-video feature film The Batman vs. Dracula was released after four episodes of the third season had aired.
 An intended sequel based on Batman: Hush was in pre-production before the project was cancelled.
-The movie was released to DVD on October 18, 2005, and made its television debut on Cartoon Network's Toonami block on October 22, 2005.
+The film was released to DVD on October 18, 2005, and made its television debut on Cartoon Network's Toonami block on October 22.
 It was released on DVD as a tie-in with the live-action Batman Begins.